Johnny Cool: Box office

-Film score and soundtrack
+Soundtrack

 The film score was composed, arranged and conducted by Billy May, and the soundtrack album was released on the United Artists label in 1963.
 Allmusic's Steven McDonald noted "This soundtrack manages to mix the early '60s caper-flick brand of jazz with the darker feel of 1950s film noir – a genre to which Johnny Cool was a deliberate throwback."